chsahit/chsahit_github_io_up_to_2024/_posts/2017-08-18-Another-Lap-Round-The-Sun.md

     <img src="https://68.media.tumblr.com/6e7a145d2bdc2a91e69471fd40ff052c/tumblr_nu20neQX6e1tgdy3ho2_540.gif" alt="">
     <figcaption>The birthday boy vibe</figcaption>
 </figure>
 I should say, working on both the RJ project or the agency were not where all of my hours went this summer.
-What enabled me to spend the summer in Georgia, where I had provided housing and disposable income was my internship at Viasat, a California-based satellite company with an office in Atlanta that specializes in building antennas.
+What enabled me to spend the summer in Georgia, where I had provided housing and disposable income was my internship at ViaSat, a California-based satellite company with an office in Atlanta that specializes in building antennas.
 I'll devote the rest of this post to talking about that experience.

-### Reflecting on My Summer At Viasat ###
+### Reflecting on My Summer At ViaSat ###
+(They didn't ask me to write this)
+So the technical work I did at ViaSat isn't really worth a blog post, the culture on the other hand, was really cool.
+I felt that the attitude there was very YMMG.
+You decided how much to do, but once you made a commitment you were held to it.
+I feel like this hits the right balance from a leadership perspective.
+If you let your devs run free, a whole bunch of side efforts will be started but nothing will actually get done.
+If you have a SCRUM master tracking everyone down and adding artificial deadlines, quality of work goes down as stress goes up.
+It's nice to work in a big company where (in my own personal experience) the bureaucracy doesn't really inhibit you.
+The Duluth location general manager said at the beginning of the internship that what brings interns back wasn't the company itself so much as the other coworkers.
+What made me enjoy working with my bosses was they were ok with me making mistakes, so long as I recovered fast and tried a new approach.
+Typically, Engineers have a problem where they know a lot of stuff and in trying to share it they push people out of the way; this wasn't a problem with our bosses.
+They existed as a resource for questions we have.
+One of the things I got out of ViaSat was learning that, Web Dev (Full Stack or not), is not for me.